Pssmst/TDCC/README.md

 — Offensive (and downright false) examples of the LGBTQ+ and furry community.
 All content is purely for dramatic effect and is extremely exaggerated, if not completely fabricated.

 — Dangerously high concentrations of cringe.
-If you can’t handle it, then I recom- mend setting the book down and taking a break.
+If you can’t handle it, then I recommend setting the book down and taking a break.

 — A wacky plot in which 80% of it was conceived in the shower and hastily scribbled on a sticky note.